Zollege/peertube-plugin-aichat/README.md

-# PeerTube AI Chat Plugin
+# PeerTube AI Chat Plugin (peertube-plugin-aichat)

 An AI-powered chat plugin for PeerTube that allows viewers to ask questions about video content and receive intelligent responses using OpenAI's GPT-4.